igor0ser/react-axios-fetcher/README.md

 ## React Fetcher

-A lightweight component for fetching data without writing tones of template code.
+A simple and lightweight component for fetching data without writing tones of template code.
+Uses [axios](https://github.com/axios/axios).
 Features:
  - fetch data from passed url
- - redefine [axios](https://github.com/axios/axios) config if you want to modify request
+ - redefine axios config if you want to modify request
  - define components for *Loading*, *Error* and *Success* states (or use default ones)
  - refresh data if you need
  - request is cancelled if component is unmounted or new request is sent